 This review is based on an advance screening copy, the effects and a few rough edges were still being polished prior to general release.

-Todd Sheets pretty much defines the spirit of indie horror.
+Todd Sheets (Losing It At The Devil’s Whorehouse, House of Forbidden Secrets) pretty much defines the spirit of indie horror.
 He’s been making his films his way since the early days of SOV horror.
 He’s also frequently distributed them himself too, as anyone who remembers the ads in Fangoria, Film Threat, etc knows.
 He’s also one of the few names from the SOV era who’s still regularly putting new films out, the most recent being CLOWNADO.

 A love triangle turned deadly leaves Savanna (Rachel Lagen) the prisoner of her husband Big Ronnie (John O’Hara) the lead clown in the Circus of A Thousand Wonders.
 Another circus worker Autumn Moonspell (porn legend Jeanne Silver) helps her escape and casts a spell on Ronnie and his crew.
 But it has some very unexpected effects.
 As any horror fan knows, the clowns aren’t going to rest peacefully.

-As a storm blows in, and worse things with it a small group of survivors including a stripper (Dilynn Fawn Harvey DREAMING PURPLE NEON, HI-DEATH), a runaway (Sierra Stodden), a black Elvis impersonator (Antwoine Steele CATACOMBS, ZOMBIE RAMPAGE 2) and an all-round badass (Bobby Westrick)
+As a storm blows in, and worse things with it a small group of survivors including a stripper (Dilynn Fawn Harvey DREAMING PURPLE NEON, HI-DEATH), a runaway (Sierra Stodden), a black Elvis impersonator (Antwoine Steele, FINAL CALLER, ZOMBIE RAMPAGE 2) and an all-round badass (Bobby Westrick)

 If you’ve seen any of Todd’s films then you know to expect intense amounts of gore.
 Done, of course, with old fashioned practical effects.
 CLOWNADO does not disappoint in that department.
 Faces are peeled off, bowels are disemboweled, and heads are torn off in graphic detail.
 And that’s just scratching the surface, this is a major gorefest.
 Take that as a recommendation or warning as you will.
 The storm effects are a bit of a mixed bag however.
 The film’s publicity says it uses “old school styled Visual Effects”.
 And just as in the old days, they don’t always work.